He is NOT on the Tour Path.

 Wild Spirit reached out with the offer to take Mowgli in immediately, confident that we could offer him a safe and secure forever home where we are fully equipped to manage even the most intense canine behaviors.
-Thankfully, after a couple of conversations about Wild Spirit’s set up, his owners agreed to place him with our facility, and staff loaded up the van to make the trip to Colorado!
+Thankfully, after a couple of conversations about Wild Spirit’s set up, his owners agreed to place him in our care, so staff loaded up the van to retrieve him.

-Though Mowgli was raised to be a very social animal, the rescue team went into the trip prepared for anything, but allowed his owners to take the reigns on getting him loaded.
-In fact, to keep from spooking Mowgli, the crew parked the van a half mile down the road from his house while his owners got him ready to go with a collar and leash.
-This process alone ended up taking an entire hour, as Mowgli was very touch sensitive around his collar, and simply did not want to leave home!
-But as soon as he was leashed, the team made their way to the house and had their first looks at the new rescue.
+Though Mowgli was raised to be a social animal, his recent behaviors had our rescue team prepared for anything.
+After a lengthy phone call with his owners (just prior to arrival at their home), it was determined that the best plan of action might be for our team to sit back and allow Mowgli to be handled by his family.
+Therefore, we were asked to park our van a half mile from the house to remain completely out of sight while Mowgli’s owners attempted to leash him.
+This process alone ended up taking an entire hour, as Mowgli was extremely touch-sensitive around his collar and simply didn’t want to leave.
+But as soon as he was leashed, the team made their way to the house and had their first look at the new rescue.
 They were in awe of the handsome high-content and could hardly contain their excitement!
-However, as much as they wanted to jump out and say hello, they were forced to wait patiently, completely out of sight at the request of his owners, while they loaded him into the vehicle.
-Luckily loading him into the van went flawlessly, and the team was soon back on the road, headed for home, but the excitement didn’t stop there!
-Staff drove all through the night and even encountered a snow storm on the way, and Mowgli, proving to be a very brave and adventurous animal — even climbing up into the open cubby above the cab!
+However, as much as they wanted to jump out and say hello, they were forced to wait patiently and remain completely out of sight while he was loaded into our vehicle.
+Luckily, loading him into the van went flawlessly, and the team was soon back on the road and headed for home.

 Soon after arriving at the sanctuary, Mowgli was paired with female high-content wolfdog Agana, who he still shares his life with today.